Blog

 The D2 Entrepreneur Visa is aimed at entrepreneurs, freelancers, small business owners, and startup founders looking to establish an active business in Portugal without using the Startup Visa route.

-On paper, the requirements seem straightforward: proof of sufficient funds, a viable business plan, accommodation, a clean criminal record, and valid health insurance.
+On paper, the requirements seem straightforward: proof of sufficient funds, a viable business plan, accommodation, a clean criminal record certificate, and valid health insurance coverage.

 In practice, consulate-specific rules and interpretations often raise the bar, making it important to understand how expectations can differ across jurisdictions.